yegor256/blog/_drafts/jaxb.md

 </book>
 {% endhighlight %}

-What's wrong about it?
-Pretty much the same as what is wrong with object-relational mapping, explained in
+So what's wrong with it?
+Pretty much the same thing that's wrong with object-relational mapping, which is explained in
 [ORM Is an Offensive Anti-Pattern]({% pst 2014/dec/2014-12-01-orm-offensive-anti-pattern %}).
 JAXB is treating an object as a bag of data, extracting the data and converting it into XML the way JAXB wants.
 The object has no control over this process.
-An object is not
+Therefore an object is not
 [an object]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %})
-any more but a passive bag of data.
+anymore but rather a passive bag of data.

-An ideal approach would be to re-design our class `Book` this way:
+An ideal approach would be to redesign our class `Book` this way:

 {% highlight java %}
 public class Book {